---

 ```

 **Note**: Tempo has two block limits — general gas limit (~25M) for contracts and payment lane limit (500M) for simple transfers.
-In both lanes, only regular gas counts toward the limit; state gas is exempt.
+In both lanes, only execution gas counts toward the limit; state gas is exempt.

-**Divergence from EIP-8037**: EIP-8037 uses a bottleneck model where `gas_used = max(block_regular_gas, block_state_gas)`, effectively capping state gas at the block gas limit.
+**Divergence from EIP-8037**: EIP-8037 uses a bottleneck model where `gas_used = max(block_execution_gas, block_state_gas)`, effectively capping state gas at the block gas limit.
 TIP-1016 instead exempts state gas entirely from block limits, relying on fixed high prices (250,000 gas per state element) as the economic deterrent for state growth.

-## SSTORE Refund for Slot Restoration
+## SSTORE Slot Restoration

 ## Revert Behavior for State Gas